shaneholloman/svg2png/README.md

 A command-line tool built with Node.js and TypeScript to convert SVG files to PNG format with customizable output dimensions, scaling, and background color.

+> [!NOTE]
+> This tool is destined for the [markdown-moose](https://github.com/shaneholloman/markdown-moose) vscode extension, but can be used independently.

 ## Features

 - Convert SVG files to PNG format.